teachingaway/teachingaway.github.io/pages/patent-basics.md

 *  The patent attorney will draft and file your patent application.

-*  The patent application will be "published" 18 months after it is filed, unless the inventor makes a "[non-publication request](/mpep/s1122/)."
+*  The patent application will be "published" 18 months after it's filed.
+If a provisional application was filed, the publication takes place 18 months after the provisional.
 Published patent application are available to the public on the USPTO's database.
+Publication can be delayed by filing a [non-publication request](/mpep/s1122/), but only if the inventor is sure that she does not want to seek patent protection in foreign countries.

 *  About 2 years after the application is filed, the a USPTO Patent Examiner will review the application.
 The Patent Examiner will generally issue an "Office Action" rejecting the application based on prior art.
 If the Patent Examiner finds a prior art document that describes the exact invention, she will reject the application under § 102 as [anticipated](../mpep/s2131/) by the prior art.
 MPEP 2131.
 If the Patent Examiner can't find prior art describing the exact invention, but can find a handful of related prior art patents that, in combination, describe the invention, then she will reject the application as [obvious](../mpep/s2141/) under § 103.
 MPEP 2141.